CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 ### Update end to end testing and development environments to include auth and submissions ###
 We should build a new test based on `end2end_up` that performs submission through the microservices instead of the functionapp.
-We will need to determine if this test should integrate with Okta or if Okta connections should be mocked in the absence of an offline test container.
 We should also aim for the new smoke test to be performed by a GitHub action rather than be executed from a developer machine; this will require storing secrets for this purpose.
+Gradle tasks should be updated so that auth and submissions are built and run in the development environment.

 ### Create application users for senders and begin migration outreach ###
 Senders are represented as application users.
 Creating the application user will produce a client ID and a private key